nymtech/nym/documentation/dev-portal/src/events/cryptotalk/nym-vpn-faq.md

 ## NymVPN

-If this your first time hearing about NymVPN, make sure you read [NymVPN webpage](https://nymvpn.com/en), the official [support & FAQ page](https://nymvpn.com/en/support) and our guide on how to [install, run and test](./nym-vpn.md) the client.
+If this your first time hearing about NymVPN, make sure you visit [NymVPN webpage](https://nymvpn.com/en), the official NymVPN [support & FAQ page](https://nymvpn.com/en/support) and the proceed to the introduction and guide on how to [install, run and test](./nym-vpn.md) the client.

-Below are some extra FAQs which came out during the event.
+Below are some extra FAQs which came out during the initial alpha testing round.

 ### What's the difference between 2-hops and 5-hops